 9. Entelo

-Entelo focuses on diversity recruiting and predictive candidate engagement for enterprise teams.
-The platform uses AI to surface underrepresented candidates and predict responsiveness based on career signals.
+Entelo focuses on diversity recruiting and predictive candidate engagement for enterprise teams, using AI to surface underrepresented candidates and predict responsiveness based on career signals.

-Important context: Entelo was acquired by Rival (formerly SilkRoad), and its product roadmap is now tied to Rival's broader talent management strategy.
-Feature availability and pricing may shift as the integration progresses.
+Important context: Entelo was acquired by Rival (formerly SilkRoad), and its product roadmap is now tied to Rival’s broader talent management strategy.
+Feature availability and pricing may shift as the acquisition progresses.

 Good for enterprises with specific diversity hiring mandates that want AI-assisted candidate discovery.
-The acquisition introduces uncertainty about long-term product direction and standalone availability.
+That acquisition introduces uncertainty about long-term product direction and standalone availability.

-How Do These Enterprise AI Recruiting Tools Compare?
+How Do the Best AI Recruiting Tools for Enterprise Compare?

-When you stack these platforms side by side, the differences sharpen.
-Full-platform AI recruiting tools like Pin handle sourcing, outreach, and scheduling in one workflow.
+When you stack these platforms side by side, it’s clear which are the best AI recruiting tools for enterprise scale and which fall short.
+Full-platform options like Pin handle sourcing, outreach, and scheduling in one workflow.
 ATS-first platforms like SmartRecruiters and iCIMS need third-party add-ons for proactive sourcing.
 And talent CRM platforms like Beamery focus on nurturing known candidates rather than finding new ones.

-Here's how the four most frequently compared enterprise platforms line up on core capabilities:
+Here’s how the four most frequently compared enterprise platforms line up on core capabilities, and why Pin stands out as the best AI recruiting software for teams that need end-to-end automation:

 | Feature | Pin | LinkedIn Recruiter | Phenom | SmartRecruiters |